-The rotor is loosely splined to the end of the drive shaft, is located adjacent to the face of the thrust plate and is enclosed by the pump ring.
-The rotor has a pressed-in sleeve which fits through the thrust plate and keeps the rotor in alignment.
+The rotor which is loosely splined to the end of the drive shaft, is located adjacent to the face of the thrust plate and is enclosed by the pump ring.
+Some rotors have a pressed-in sleeve which fits through the thrust plate and keeps the rotor in alignment.
 The rotor vanes slide radially outward to contact the hardened and ground inside cam surface of the ring.
-See Figure 8-24.
+See Figure 90-23.